An Evening Of Perfect Matchmaking

 As the evening unfolded, the perfect pairs became the focal point of conversations wrapping those present in a cosy warmth.
 Stories from the islands of Scotland and that of Egyptian Navy from the pages of history filled the air with nostalgia.
 Stories of craft, peat casks, and the complex nature of fine whiskies were told and enjoyed while sipping the liquid gold.

 The pairings were showcased to handpicked guests with a creative narrative that caressed the senses.
-It was a whisky tasting curated in collaboration with TML and Panerai in collaboration with Ethos Watches.
+It was a whisky tasting curated in collaboration with TML, Panerai and Ethos Watches.

 For the uninitiated, The Malt Legends are the exquisite collection of single malts held by Pernod Ricard India which include — The Glenlivet, Aberlour, Scapa and Longmorn.
 It is an amalgamation of all single malts that highlights the tales about origin to their craft and showcases what makes these the legends amongst malts.
 Each of these single malts have their own rich heritage that is respected by whisky experts the world over.